 - 5.26.
 For a given end state, there may be a range of potential site cleanup options representing different combinations and sequences of cleanup activities.
 A simplified illustration of this is provided in Annex V. - 5.27.
 The operating organization should evaluate the options in order to select the optimum one.
-In addition to the site dose release criterion and potential future use of the site, considerations to be taken into account during the evaluation of site cleanup options typically include: - (a) Exposures and other risks to the workers and to the public arising from site cleanup activities; - (b) Management of radioactive waste generated during site cleanup;
+Interested parties should be involved in the process of evaluation of the options for the site cleanup.
+In addition to the dose criterion for site release and potential future use of the site, considerations to be taken into account during the evaluation of site cleanup options typically include: - (a) Exposures and other risks to the workers and to the public arising from site cleanup activities; - (b) Management of radioactive waste generated during site cleanup;

-- (c) Costs of the cleanup activities and associated waste management activities, including waste transport and disposal; - (d) Exposures and other risks to workers involved in waste management; - (e) Exposures to the public from waste management activities. - 5.28.
-As part of the optimization process (see paras 3.5-3.14), the operating organization should assess the wider benefits and risks of different site cleanup options (resulting in different residual contamination and activation levels at the site), so that the best overall solution can be found for the site and its surroundings.
-The operating organization should consider conducting an appropriate multicriteria analysis to assist in its optimization decision making.
-The operating organization should demonstrate that the approach selected represents the best overall solution for the site, the wider environment and the public. - 5.29.
-The operating organization should ensure that the optimized cleanup option will result in a site dose release criterion which is below the dose constraint set by the regulatory body, and which can be regarded as optimized.
-The site dose release criterion should be reviewed by the regulatory body. - 5.30.
+- (c) Costs of the cleanup activities and associated waste management activities, including waste transport and disposal; - (d) Exposures and other risks to workers involved in waste management; - (e) Exposures to the public from waste management activities; - (f) Time required to perform cleanup. - 5.28.
+As part of the optimization process (see paras 3.5-3.14), the operating organization should assess the wider benefits and risks of different site cleanup options (resulting in different residual contamination and activation levels at the site), so that the best overall solution can be found for the site and its surroundings, taking available resources into account.
+The operating organization should consider the use of decision support tools to aid the optimization process, for example conducting an appropriate multi-criteria analysis to assist in its optimization decision making.
+The operating organization should demonstrate that the approach selected represents the best overall solution for the site, the wider environment and the public.
+The end state may need to be revised as the result of the optimization process. - 5.29.
+The operating organization should ensure that the optimized cleanup option will result in a dose criterion for site release which is below the dose constraint set by the regulatory body, and which can be regarded as optimized.
+The dose criterion for site release should be reviewed by the regulatory body. - 5.30.
 In certain situations, and when supported by an appropriate safety case, leaving contaminated structures and materials on site after release from regulatory control may represent the optimum solution for site cleanup.
 Where release for unrestricted use is not possible, suitable restrictions and institutional controls should be implemented. - 5.31.
 Where the optimized site cleanup option would not result in radiological objectives that meet the specified end state, the operating organization should redefine the end state description and submit this to the regulatory body for review. - 5.32.
 In cases where national generic release levels are available (e.g. in terms of activity concentrations), the operating organization may choose to base the evaluation of the cleanup options on a direct comparison of the residual radiological conditions (i.e. after implementation of the cleanup option) with the generic release levels.
 It may be more straightforward to take this approach; however, it may also result in a more conservative outcome that is not fully optimized (see also paras 5.36 and 5.37).